Stosan/commentator/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Commentator

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to [Commentator]!
 We appreciate your interest in making this project better.

 The following is a set of guidelines for contributing to this project.
 Please take a moment to review these guidelines before making any contributions.